Allegheny National Forest: Conservation

 Over time, various laws added other benefits like wilderness, heritage resources and grazing to the original idea of watershed protection and continuous timber.
 The Multiple-Use Sustained-Yield Act of 1960 recognized outdoor recreation, wilderness preservation, and habitat for wildlife and fisheries.

-The motto "Land of Many Uses" captures the National Forest goal of a healthy, vigorous forest that provides wood products, watershed protection, a variety of wildlife habitats and recreational opportunities, not only for today, but in a sustainable way so future generations can enjoy these benefits, too.
+The National Forest set a goal using the motto "Land of Many Uses", to have a healthy, vigorous forest that provides wood products, watershed protection, a variety of wildlife habitats and recreational opportunities in a sustainable manner.

 When the Allegheny National Forest was established in 1923, the immediate challenge was nurturing the young trees growing amongst logging slash on the recently cleared hillsides.
 Because of such heavy logging and mining, wildfires, floods and erosion were a threat.
 With care and a general absence of overt human interference and manipulation, the forests grew.
 Since they started growing at roughly the same time, most of the trees in today's second-growth forest on the Allegheny Plateau are the same age (70–100 years old).